Washington, DC Hospital Negligence Lawyer

 Filing the Hospital Negligence Lawsuit

 Some medical malpractice cases do settle before a lawyer files a lawsuit.
-More often than not, the other party’s insurance company does not negotiate compensation until after you establish one.
+The other party’s insurance company often does not negotiate compensation until you establish one.
 An attorney produces a document called the Complaint to start the lawsuit.

-The case goes through a couple of pre-trial procedures before the trial takes place.
-In general, it can take over a year to three years for the claim to go to the courtroom.
+The case undergoes a couple of pre-trial procedures before the trial.
+Generally, the claim can take over a year to three years to go to the courtroom.

 Discovery